splace/tensor3/README.md

 */

-package tensor3    note: there are a lot of methods for common operations on the 4 main types, and comments are missing on methods that appear unambiguous, to me, from their name, or i havent got round to yet.
+package tensor3    note: there are a lot of methods for common operations on the 5 main types, and documentation comments are often missing on methods that appear unambiguous to me, (from their name) or i havent got round to yet.

 // Overview/docs: [![GoDoc](https://godoc.org/github.com/splace/tensor3?status.svg)](https://godoc.org/github.com/splace/tensor3)